February might be one of the coldest months of the year, but it’s a great time to travel throughout New York.

 To learn more about the parade as well as the corresponding street party, click here.

-Battle on Snowshoes Reenactment at Fort Ticonderoga – February 26
+Living History Event at Fort Ticonderoga – February 18

-If you’re a history buff, then the Battle on Snowshoes Reenactment at Fort Ticonderoga should be at the top of your list of things to do in New York in February.
+If you’re a history buff, then this living history event at Fort Ticonderoga should be at the top of your list of things to do in New York in February.

-This one-day event takes place on Saturday, February 26 at the historic Fort Ticonderoga.
-It will offer the chance to learn about a little-known battle from American history in a unique winter setting.
-In addition to the actual battle reenactment, you can learn about life in French and British camps during the winter of 1759.
+This one-day event takes place on Saturday, February 18 at the historic Fort Ticonderoga and highlights what it was like at the fort in the winter of 1774 on the brink of the American Revolution It will offer the chance to learn about a little-known period of history in a unique winter setting.

 Find out more on the event’s website.